tanweijie123/tp/docs/DeveloperGuide.md

 **Example Commands**

 1. `sdel 1` : This command deletes the first session if no schedules are associated to it
-1. `sdel 1 f/ true` : This command deletes the first session, and all schedules associated to it
+1. `sdel 1 f/` : This command deletes the first session, and all schedules associated to it

 The following activity diagram summarizes what happens when a user executes a new `DeleteSession` command